FRRouting/frr/doc/user/bgp.rst

 the settings of the global cluster will override the settings of that per-neighbor cluster.

+.. clicmd:: bgp cluster-id <per-neighbor A.B.C.D|global> client-to-client-reflection <always|never>

+This command configures a client-to-client reflection policy for the said cluster be it a per-neighbor cluster or the global (default unique) cluster of the router.
+Reflection inside of a cluster is always allowed if it is configured as always for that cluster, it is always forbidden if it is configured as never for that cluster.
+If nothing is configured for that cluster then the base bgp client-to-client reflection configuration applies.
+Between two different clusters the base bgp client-to-client reflection configuration applies.

+Once configured for a cluster it can be deconfigured.

 .. _bgp-suppress-fib:

 Suppressing routes not installed in FIB